SantiagoPanozzo/FPVD/README.md

 Currently it only works out-of-the-box on Windows 10 (1903) build 17063 and above, as it does requires the `tar` command introduced in said version (which you *may* otherwise be able to install yourself in other versions of Windows).
 It is intended for people with little to no knowledge of CLIs, GNU, Linux, terminals, and all that juicy stuff.
 Just run the `Launcher.bat` file and follow the instructions to download video and audio files.
-The program works for YouTube, Vimeo, and all the other sites specified in
+The program works for YouTube, Vimeo, and all the other sites compatible with [youtube-dl](https://github.com/ytdl-org).
 ***All the texts in this program are written in Spanish.***

 ### Configurations: